sbilello/comment-assistant/TERMS.md

 Last Updated: October 23, 2025

-By installing and using the "Intelligent Comment Assistant" Google Slides Add-on ("the Add-on"), you agree to these Terms of Service.
+By installing and using the "Comment Assistant" Google Slides™ Add-on ("the Add-on"), you agree to these Terms of Service.

 ## 1. Service "As Is"